Seasoned Skillet Pork Chops and Butternut Squash are fall food and taste like the season.

 During the fall, butternut squash begin to appear in grocery stores and farmer’s markets and are delightful in so many recipes.
-It’s now time for butternut squash to shine and you can find them in grocery stores already peeled, diced and ready-to-go.
-When cooked, winter squash is sweet and savory – it’s one of my favorite things, especially with pork.
+It’s now time for butternut squash to shine and you can find them in grocery stores already peeled, diced and ready-to-go, my kind of preparation.
+When cooked, winter squash is sweet and savory – it’s one of my favorite fall things, especially with pork.

-In this recipe for Skillet Spiced Pork Chops & Butternut Squash – I lightly rub the chops in an herb mixture of cumin, oregano, paprika and brown sugar – this gives them a sweet & earthy expression.
+In this recipe, I lightly rub the chops in an herb mixture of cumin, oregano, paprika and brown sugar – this gives them a sweet & earthy expression.
 This combination of spices is wildly aromatic and keeps pork juicy and tender.
 I made the entire meal in an iron skillet, which makes it super fast and efficient – made in 20 minutes, including prep time.
 Cleanup is even faster – only one skillet!

 2-4 bone-in pork chops, about 1 1/2 inches thick

 1/2 teaspoon dried oregano

 2 teaspoon brown sugar